gsdiniz/moodle-studyguide/README.md

 # instalation

-Install like a normal plug-in of moodle, after run composer to install mPdf library
+Install like a normal plug-in of moodle, after run composer to install mPDF library